 How about seeing an education system and society where creativity really is valued as much as literacy?
 Where we bring the expertise and passion latent in communities across the UK in to work with hard pressed primary teachers.

 Let's keep it simple

-- Creativity : we value creativity in all its forms of thinking and doing.
-We do not want to put art or artists on pedestals.
+Creativity : we value creativity in all its forms of thinking and doing.
+We do not want to see art or artists only on pedestals.
 We are all artists.

 Community : we believe in the power of community, the latent passion, creativity and skills that resides, often untapped in our society.
 We want to untap it for all our futures.